Judge considers granting new trial for woman convicted in son’s death

 WICHITA, Kan.
 (KSNW) – A Sedgwick County judge is considering whether to grant a new trial to a woman convicted in her toddler’s death.
 In 2021, a jury convicted Kimberly Compass of first-degree murder.

-Her 2-year-old son, Zayden Jaynesahkluah, died of a methadone overdose in a South Broadway motel.
+Her 2-year-old son, Zayden Jaynesahkluah, died of a methadone overdose in a South Broadway motel in May 2019.

 At Monday’s hearing, the new attorney for Compass argued her previous counsel was ineffective and that new evidence should be allowed into court, which the prosecution argued against.